 As you all know, I moved to Australia in 2012 on the work & holiday visa.
 The visa allows you to move to Australia for one year, and packing for a year can be difficult.
-I had no idea how to pack everything I owned into one backpack and one carry-on suitcase.

 It was clear, after the first few months down under, I packed a lot of things I didn’t need or use.
 Here is the moving abroad packing list essential dos and don’ts for a year abroad.